 For example, if your kid forgets something at home, what’s your response?
 If you cancel your plans and drive an extra 40 minutes just to bring your kid what they left, you might be a codependent parent — and your kid will ultimately have a hard time understanding consequences and learning responsibility.

 Of course, prioritize your child’s safety.
 But instead of jumping in to intervene at the drop of a hat, Katzman suggests being present to problem solve and support your kids during difficult moments without stepping in to problem solve for them.
-“How ,” she asks, “is your child ever going to learn to solve a problem without you, or, more importantly, feel comfortable and confident in their own ability to solve problems without you?”
+“How,” she asks, “is your child ever going to learn to solve a problem without you, or, more importantly, feel comfortable and confident in their own ability to solve problems without you?”

 Do you voluntarily put yourself in charge of choosing your child’s clothes or what they eat for lunch?
 Do you have an intense vested interest in who your kid hangs out with or what they like to do?
 And, most importantly, do you find yourself with a deep need to control how your kid acts or feels?
 If so, you might be a helicopter parent — one of the most common signs of codependency, according to psychologist Cali Estes.

-When your child is younger, it’s normal to be involved in their decision making.
+When your child is younger, it’s normal to be involved in their decision-making.
 But the goal is to empower your kid to make decisions and deal with problems independently.
-Instead of hovering closeby at all times to make decisions or solve problems, focus on equipping your kids to do these things on their own — even if you don’t love how they do it.
+Instead of hovering close by at all times to make decisions or solve problems, focus on equipping your kids to do these things on their own — even if you don’t love how they do it.
 Otherwise, Estes says you risk raising a people-pleasing adult who resents you for being too controlling.

-3. You use yelling as a behavior-control tactic
+3. You Yell as a Behavior-Control Tactic

 Parenting coach Jeanette Hargreaves, founder of Temper Coaching, says instead of yelling out demands for behavior change, it’s important to keep your feelings separate from your kids’ feelings.
 “Notice how you’re feeling and what’s important to you.
 Then, also notice how your child is feeling and what’s important to them.
 Problem solve together from there,” she says.

-Turning off the TV, refusing a new Lego set, or explaining to your kids they can’t have a friend over might not be easy.
+Turning off the TV, refusing a new Lego set, or explaining to your kids that they can’t have a friend over might not be easy.
 But saying “no” is part of parenting.
-Refusal to set healthy boundaries by saying “no” could be a sign you’re in a codependent relationship with your kids, according to therapist Sam Nabil, the founder of Naya Clinics.
+Refusal to set healthy boundaries by saying “no” could be a sign you’re in a codependent relationship with your kids, according to therapist Sam Nabil, founder of Naya Clinics.

 If you’re your kids’ “yes person,” it can be tough to start a new pattern.
 Start by reminding yourself that saying “no” can be a sign of love, especially if it protects your family’s well-being or teaches your child boundaries.